-Use the Share feature to send your Results page to key stakeholders.
+Use the Share feature to send your Results page to critical stakeholders.
 Click Share and copy the URL provided.

 The Share link provides access to the Results page for that specific experiment.
-Users can segment data, view charts, filter by data range, and more.
-However, they can't navigate out of the specific experiment or campaign.
+Users can segment data, view charts, filter by date range and more.
+However, they can not navigate out of the specific experiment or campaign.

-If you'd like to reset the link that you shared, click Reset Link.
+If you want to reset the link you shared, click Reset Link.
 Users with the previous link will no longer have access to the Results page.

 Export experiment results data

-Here's a reference list of columns in your exported CSV files and their meanings.
-You can also access your Optimizely raw data via our Amazon S3 bucket.
+Here is a reference list of columns in your exported CSV files and their meanings.
+You can also access your Optimizely export data via our Amazon S3 bucket.

 Remember, if you add more than five metrics to an experiment, the additional metrics will take longer to reach statistical significance.
 This is because Optimizely's Stats Engine controls the false discovery rate of your experiment, which is a description of the chances of making an incorrect business decision based on your results.

-However, the additional metrics don't slow down the speed of your overall test.
+However, the additional metrics do not slow down the speed of your overall test.
 Stats Engine ensures that the primary metric (which signals whether a variation "wins" or "loses") always reaches significance as quickly as possible.

 Set currency symbols